Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Fixed Formula variables not supporting variable with space
     - `Character is Online` was not functioning properly
     - `Get Time` was not functioning properly
+`0.7.2`
+- Scripting:
+    - Those nodes did not function: `Has RR Key`, `Has Quest Category`
+    - Chained dialogue could sometime replace each other if send in a chain
+    - Export Serializer was eating up return lines and pipe characters uppon deserialization.
+Old script export will stiff suffer from this fate and have to be re exported if your script contain a new line or a pipe (|)
+    - Moving nodes with arrow keys should now work properly
+    - Selecting nodes with a box selection after moving the nodes with arrow keys should now behave as expected.
+    - Spawner spawn event was not working with a spawn delay of 0 second.
+    - Desync error was reported when pressing delete while no node were selected
+    - New nodes where not aligned properly to the grid uppon creation
+    - Node created using the right click menu where not selected automaticly uppon creation.
+    - Sudo Log was not functionning
+    - Text variable insertion preview was not taking into account the edited script variables.
+This does not execute your script, and will only display default values